-Maro is inherently a correctness tool: given a set of evaluations, some of which are incorrect, it locates the fault and repairs the planned pipeline.
-However, when a new AutoML search is launched starting from the remediated planned pipeline, it will almost certainly attempt new pipeline instances that Maro has not seen before.
+search is launched starting from the remediated planned pipeline, it will almost certainly attempt new pipeline instances that Maro has not seen before.
 There is no a priori guarantee that those new instances do not fail in new ways.

-Our evaluation set is the set of 20 pipeline use-cases described in Section 2.3 and shown in the appendix which cover a wide variety of potential failure cases.
+Our evaluation set is the set of 20 pipeline use-cases described in Section 2.3 which cover a wide variety of potential failure cases.
 To create this set, we started with problematic planned pipelines mined from OpenML, plus data scientist interviews mentioning common failure causes.
 After that, one author created additional cases to challenge our tool, drawing upon documented constraints, Python raise statements, and reported issues.
 For each example pipeline, we report whether each method was able to find a remediation and whether failures occured after 20 more AutoML-generated evaluations based on the remediation.

 Table 1 summarizes the results.
 A remediation is considered successful if it generates no failures after 20 more AutoML-generated evaluations based on the remediation.
-A restrictive remediation is a successful remediation that may restrict the potential search space for an AutoML pipeline more than a manual remediation.
 Maro is able to successfully remediate all but three cases, whereas the baseline methods are only able to successfully determine root causes in seven cases each.
 (Four of these successful remediations are due to examples that require removing operators from choices which are part of our modifications.
 Without such modifications, the number of successes would be lower.)
 In five examples, Maro suggests a fix that is more restrictive but does not generate failures.
-This may be due to a limitation of this evaluation method where Maro only has access to 20 automatically-generated examples which may insufficiently cover the space of expected fixes.
-For example, an ideal remediation for a pipeline may be a constraint where n_neighbors≤15.
-With an input of 20 evaluations, Maro suggested a constraint of ≤ 8 , which is more restrictive but technically correct.
-Increasing the input to 50 evaluations increased the constraint to ≤ 13 , which is closer to the ideal remediation.
-We expect that the three unsuccessful remediations might also be improved with additional input evaluations or a second round of remediation.
+A restrictive remediation is one that may restrict the potential search space for an AutoML pipeline more than a manual remediation.
+This may be due to a limitation of this evaluation method where Maro only has access to 20 automaticallygenerated examples which may insufficiently cover the space of expected fixes.
+For example, an ideal remediation for a pipeline may be a constraint where n\neighbors≤15.
+With an input of 20 evaluations, Maro suggested a constraint of $\leq 8$ , which is more restrictive but technically correct.
+Increasing the input to 50 evaluations increased the constraint to $\leq$ 13, which is closer to the ideal remediation.
+We expect that both the restrictive and unsuccessful remediations might be improved with additional input evaluations or a second round of remediation.
 We note that because Maro supports a full round-trip, we are able to perform successive automated debugging on unsuccessful remediated pipelines.